Manufacturing Analytics Vendor Selection Checklist for 2026

 All-In Pricing Request

-Request a three-year total cost of ownership model from every vendor: year 1 (platform + implementation + training), year 2 (platform + support + any connector fees), year 3 (platform + support + estimated new connector or feature fees).
-Compare TCO, not headline annual licence.
+Request a 3-year TCO model: year 1 (platform + implementation + training), year 2 (platform + support + connector fees), year 3 (platform + support + estimated new feature fees).
+Compare TCO, not headline licence.

 Price · 02